QuentinRa/blog.quentinra.dev/maths/graph/terms/tc.md

 \]
 </div>

-You should notice that the graph is a complete graph.
+You should notice that the graph is complete.
 </blockquote>